WHAT ARE ENDORSEMENT AND ACCREDITATION?

 Accreditation includes rigid international requirements.
 Accreditation verifies that an institution meets international standards and that its academic credit is worthy to be accepted by schools anywhere in the world—including in their own country.
 There are, however, many requirements to reach this level that may not directly impact the quality of training and may require resources some schools simply do not have.
 These include large and current libraries, a current and substantial collection of journals, a percentage of full-time faculty, extensive facilities, and level-appropriate textbooks.

 Endorsement and accreditation are based on the same standards.
 The endorsement process is similar to the self-study for accreditation.
 No school is endorsed or accredited without assessment in all ten areas (standards) required in the self-study.
-However, where a requirement is impossible, APTEA will not require the school to “to make bricks without straw.”
+However, where a requirement is impossible, APTEA will not require the school to fulfill it.
 If a school has met the fundamental requirements but lacks resources to meet international requirements, it can be endorsed by APTEA.
 APTEA suggests that new member schools be endorsed for at least five years before they apply for accreditation.

 For more information about the process and nature of endorsement and/or accreditation, you can access the APTEA standards by visiting the APTEA website at www.theaptea.org.